midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 contract definitions, the Compact standard library will be treated as a special case.
 The kernel operations will be in-lined using the same techniques that are used currently.

-## Limitations
+## Further Constraints

-The following limitations are imposed on the version of Compact proposed in this document.
-Some sections also include requirements on `compactc` that the limitations imply.
+The following constraints are imposed on the version of Compact proposed in this document.
+Some sections also include requirements on `compactc` that the constraints imply.

 ### Default Contract Ledger Variables